gautriv/gautriv.github.io/_posts/2025/12/2025-12-23-year-end-reflection-2025.md

 ## Learning at an uncomfortable speed

 Yes, there was work.
 Yes, multiple new things were happening at the office.
-But somewhere between deadlines and curiosity, I managed to complete a few AI courses—especially the ones by Andrew Ng on AI Agents, along with another that pushed my thinking even further.
+But somewhere between deadlines and curiosity, I managed to complete a few AI courses, especially the ones by Andrew Ng on AI Agents, along with another that pushed my thinking even further.

 <div class="courses-grid">
   <div class="course-card">